Set up SFTP Server on AlmaLinux 9 with Easy Steps

 sudo systemctl restart sshd

-First, connect to the user orca using the SSH service only for the testing purpose:
+First, connect to the user orca using the SSH service only for testing purposes:

 ssh orca@localhost